Financial-Times/origami/apps/for-everyone-website/src/content/docs/getting-started/technical-guide.md

 - Begin with `o3-`.
 - Avoid plurals.
-- Contain only ASCII letters, numbers and hyphens
+- Contain only ASCII letters, numbers and hyphens.
-- Begin with a letter

 <aside>
 	Examples of good component names include